Brand

 Confirm per model before purchase.

-Theramedic is an Osaki-distributed brand currently represented by a single model, the Flex, at $3,499.
-The Flex uses a Flex-track system, which is relatively unusual in the $3,000 to $4,000 price range.
+Theramedic is an Osaki-distributed brand currently represented by a single model, the Flex ($3,000-$4,999).
+The Flex uses a Flex-track system, which is relatively unusual in the $3,000-$4,999 band.
 Most chairs at this price use conventional S-track or SL-track rails.
 Flex-track technology uses a flexible guide rail that adapts to the curvature of individual users, which can deliver better contact consistency for buyers whose body shape sits outside the average that standard rails are calibrated for.

 The Flex also includes a space-saving mechanism requiring 4 inches of wall clearance, a 260-pound weight limit, and a 2D roller mechanism.
 The 2D roller is the most significant trade-off at this price.
 Buyers who are comparing the Theramedic Flex against 3D options like the Kahuna Dios 6800 are choosing between Flex-track adaptability and roller depth control.
 Neither is clearly superior for every buyer, but 2D rollers offer less adjustable intensity than 3D, which matters if massage pressure sensitivity is important to you.

-The Theramedic Flex fills a specific gap: Flex-track technology with space-saving design below $4,000.
-If those two features are on your checklist and your budget is under $4,000, it is worth a close look.
+The Theramedic Flex fills a specific gap: Flex-track technology with space-saving design in the $3,000-$4,999 band.
+If those two features are on your checklist, it is worth a close look.
 If Flex-track is not a specific priority, the Kahuna Dios 6800 and Synca Wellness CirC+ both offer comparable coverage with 3D and 4D rollers at similar or lower prices.